lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/16+ Her jaws.md

 "Fear."
 Celestia responded ever calmer.

 It was so unusual, to fear death, to fear for [i]herself[/i].
-She savored the sensation, known to her but almost forgotten, and starkly looked at the changeling Queen.
+She savored the sensation, known to her but almost forgotten.

 The Queen was elated.
 Her wings buzzed, as she was slowly stepping away from the crumbling rubble.
 Her voice rang with echo: "Fear...
-Do you truly feel it? [b]Fear[/b] is unknown...
-Fear is [b]ambiguity[/b]...
-Fear is wonderful!"
+Do you truly feel it?
+The unknown...
+The [b]ambiguity[/b]...
+Fear is wonderful..."

 Celestia wanted to fight her for real now.
 Not to go through motions, not to be engaged in some vague combat, not to act out battle that can end only in one way.
-She wanted to feel all the same that the Queen felt: passion, even [i]love[/i] for fear, [i]love[/i] for life.
+She wanted to feel all the same that the Queen felt: passion and [i]love[/i] for fear, [i]love[/i] for life.
 This thrill...

 "Are you creature of fear, Chrysalis?"
 Celestia smirked, walking towards her.

 The changeling wan't answering, grinning, as they began to move against one another in circle, leaving fiery hoofprints in their stride.
-Celestia's smirk creased into a full-blown smile.
+Celestia's smirk blossomed into a full-blown smile.

 she was speaking slowly, with an echoing growl behind her arrogant and cutting voice